University wrestlers suspected of criminal sexual conduct

 They have not been charged.

-KSTP-TV reports that jail records show Stevenson and Dylan Martinez were arrested Saturday night at different times and places in Minneapolis.
+KSTP-TV reports that jail records show Steveson and Dylan Martinez were arrested Saturday night at different times and places in Minneapolis.
 Authorities have not released details.

 The Athletics Department says they’ve been suspended from team activity pending further information.
 It says federal and state law precludes releasing further details.